OmarThinks/Leadership-Styles-Docs/intro/README.md

   - Man: Career and Family
   - Woman: With her children
 - So, as much as you wish that you have a good leader, people under your leadership want you to become a better leader too
+- A good leader is more likely to increase the retention (In work or family) and be more effective

 ---